It’s Better Than Great, It’s A Gretsch G5620T!

 Compared to the traditional pressure bound bridge. the finely engineered Adjusto-Matic bridge is solidly fixed with studs and easy to intonate.
 Next generation players will find it not only more familiar, but less frustrating.

 Of course no child of the Gretsch family should be reincarnated without a Bigsby to hang on to.
-The licensed Bigsby-B70 machine that came with this G5620T was quiet and worked like a fluid charm.
+The licensed Bigsby B Series machine that came with this G5620T was quiet and worked like a fluid charm.

 Overall, the fit and finish were just super.
 You could sense that it’s a solidly built instrument.